 After a bit of culture, you might consider visiting El Retiro Park.
 This 308-acre space is the green lung of Madrid, abounding with sculptures, fountains, a man-made lake, and a 400-year-old Mexican conifer which is regarded as the oldest tree in Madrid.
 There are also must-visit gardens here including the Jardín de Vivaces ("Garden of Vivacious Plants"), Jardines de Cecilio Rodríguez (inspired by the Andalusia region), and a garden home to over 4,000 roses (best to see these blooms from May through June).

-When evening arrives, head up to one of the city's many rooftop bars for a drink and view of the city lights.
+When evening arrives, head up to one of the city's many rooftop bars for a drink and a view of the city lights.

 Day 7: Free Day in Madrid & Evening Flamenco